konsumer/null-units/UNITS.md

 ### copy

 This is basically no-op, with no params.
 You can use it as a template.
+I used it for testing.

 ### Delay